-- 19. The University employs a number of different and robust measures to monitor attendance, performance and duration, enabling early intervention where students are meeting the expectations as outlined in this policy, this includes a review of both the Qualitative and Quantitative components. - 20.
-Students that fail to make Satisfactory Academic Progress or where a potential issue with a student is identified, will be placed on a Financial Aid Warning status.
-Students with this status will continue to receive aid for a one payment period and will have their SAP evaluated at the next evaluation point.
+- 19. The University employs a number of different and robust measures to monitor attendance and performance, enabling early intervention where students are not attending or performing as expected. - 20.
+Where a potential issue with a student is identified, Student Progress Team staff and colleagues from the relevant Department will discuss the situation.
+At this point, the student will be placed on a Financial Aid Warning status. - 21.
+A student who has been placed on Financial Aid Warning will continue to receive aid for a one payment period and will have their SAP evaluated at the next evaluation point.
+If at the next evaluation point, the student is determined to be back in good SAP standing, they will continue to receive their federal student aid as normal.